-Speak with the recruiter at the hospital if they have one.
-Give them a copy of your resume, ask about any leads.
-Attempt to go through this system.
+Talk with the recruiter at the hospital if they have one.
+Give them a copy of your resume, ask for any leads.
+You should attempt to go through this system.
 Fill out an application.
-Find out what department is hiring and make your way to it, if it as open unit.
-Ask to speak with the manger.
-If you’re lucky, and friendly to the staff, you may just get your facetime!
+Find out what department is hiring and make your way to it, if it as an open unit.
+Ask to speak with the manager.
+If you’re lucky and friendly to the staff, you may just get your face time!
 Extend a handshake, a smile, and charismatically give your elevator pitch and resume to the manager.
 Express your interests and ask him/her to find your application.
 Respect their time and thank the for it and encourage them to call you their convenience so you can discuss in more detail how you would be a great asset to their team.

 What is an elevator pitch?

 An elevator pitch is a short summary used to quickly and simply define a product, service, or organization and its value proposition.
 The name “elevator pitch” reflects the idea that it should be possible to deliver the summary in the time span of an elevator ride, or approximately thirty seconds to two minutes. via: wikipedia

 Thank them for their time and give them to the time review the information you’ve presented them with.
 Wait at least a week before you follow-up with a phone call.
 Use this an as opportunity to thank them for speaking with your briefly and an additional opportunity to express the benefits of an interview with you.
 Paraphrase your elevator pitch.

 Do not picture or harass them, they will find you to be a nuisance and your name will go the bottom of the pile.
 But you do need to maintain interest in the job while giving their space.

 The Waiting Game